UMWEDU/umw-study-sync/_areas of study/geographic-information-science.md

 <!-- major-requirements -->
 ### Major Requirements
-The [certificate]("http://publications.umw.edu/undergraduatecatalog/courses-of-study/minors/geographic-information-science-certificate/") requires 19 credit hours of GIS course work introducing students to advanced spatial analysis, Python programming in ArcGIS, geodatabase design, spatial statistics and modeling, image analysis and more.
+The [certificate]("http://publications.umw.edu/undergraduatecatalog/courses-of-study/minors/geographic-information-science-certificate/") requires 19 credit hours of GIS course work, taken in four 4-credit courses and one 3-credit capstone.
+It may be taken by undergraduates just like a minor, or by professional non-degree-seeking students. *Introduction to GIS* and *Spatial Analysis* are required.
+Students take one elective, and they take either *GIS Programming* or *Web GIS*.
+The capstone is either an internship or a directed study.
 The certificate can be obtained solely through evening classes.
 <!-- End major-requirements -->

 <!-- End requirements -->